candlepin/candlepin.github.io/presentations/pki-crash-course/2-pki.md

 - Don't name your files ".pem".
 It doesn't provide any information about what is actually in the file and forces others to have to inspect the file to determine its purpose.
+- ".pem" is like a sushi restaurant describing every menu item as "fish and rice".

 Note:
 You've got all the components you need to define something in ASN.1.
 Now